-Please be aware that students under the age of 18 are subject to special safeguarding rules and we refer you to our Homestay Guidelines - Hosting Children for more information on this.
+Please be aware that students under the age of 18 are subject to special safeguarding rules and we refer you to our Hosting Younger Students guidelines for more information on this.

 Student post & their property

 If a student has post that arrives at your home after they have departed, then please do not destroy it.
 You can mark the unopened envelope as.
 "No longer at this address" and take it to a post box for return to sender.